Antoni Gaudí: Final period

 During the last years of his career, dedicated almost exclusively to the Sagrada Família, Gaudí reached the culmination of this naturalistic style, creating a synthesis of all of the solutions and styles he had tried until then.
-Gaudí achieved perfect harmony between structural and ornamental elements, between plastic and aesthetic, between function and form, between container and content, achieving the integration of all arts in one structured, logical work.
+Gaudí achieved harmony between structural and ornamental elements, between plastic and aesthetic, between function and form, between container and content, achieving the integration of all arts in one structured, logical work.

-The first example of his final stage can be seen in a simple but very ingenious building, the Sagrada Família schools, a small school for the workers' children.
+The first example of this evolution can be seen in the Sagrada Família schools, a small school for the workers' children.
 Built in 1909, it has a rectangular ground plan of 10 × 20 m, and contained three classrooms, a vestibule and a chapel.
 It was built of exposed brick, in three overlapping layers, following the traditional Catalan method.
-The walls and roof have an undulating shape, giving the structure a sense of lightness but also strength.
-The Sagrada Família schools have set an example of constructive genius and have served as a source of inspiration for many architects, such is their simplicity, strength, originality, functionality and geometric excellence.
+The walls and roof have an undulating shape, giving the structure a sense of lightness and strength.
+Sagrada Família schools set an example of constructive genius and served as a source of inspiration for many architects, given their simplicity, strength, originality, functionality and geometric excellence.

 In May 1910 Gaudí paid a short visit to Vic, where he was tasked to design the lampposts for the city's Plaça Major, in commemoration of the first centenary of the birth of Jaume Balmes.
-They were obelisk-shaped lamps, with basalt rock bases from Castellfollit de la Roca and wrought iron arms, topped with the four-armed cross; they were decorated with vegetable themes and included the birth and death dates of Balmes.
+They were obelisk-shaped lamps, with basalt rock bases from Castellfollit de la Roca and wrought iron arms, topped with the four-armed cross; they were decorated with vegetable themes and included Balmes' birth and death dates.
 They were demolished in 1924 due to poor maintenance.

-The same year, on the occasion of Eusebi Güell's obtaining the title of count, Gaudí designed a coat of arms for his patron.
-He devised a shield with the lower part in a catenary shape typical of Gaudí.
+The same year, on the occasion of Eusebi Güell's accession to count, Gaudí designed a coat of arms for his patron.
+He devised a shield with the lower part in a catenary shape.
 He divided it into two parts: the lantern of Palau Güell features a dove and a gear-wheel on the right in allusion to the Colònia Güell in Santa Coloma de Cervelló (coloma is Catalan for dove), with the phrase ahir pastor (yesterday Shepherd).
 On the left is an owl perched on a half-moon—symbol of prudence and wisdom—with the words avuy senyor (today Lord).
 The shield is surmounted by a helmet with the count's coronet and the dove symbol of the Holy Spirit.

-In 1912 he built two pulpits for the church of Santa Maria in Blanes: the pulpit on the Gospel side had a hexagonal base, decorated with the dove of the Holy Spirit and the names in Latin of the four evangelists and the seven Gifts of the Holy Spirit; the pulpit of the Epistle side had the names of the apostles who wrote epistles (Saint Peter, Saint Paul, Saint John the Evangelist, Saint Judas Thadeus and Saint James the Great), with the three theological virtues and the flames of Pentecost.
+In 1912 he built two pulpits for the church of Santa Maria in Blanes: the pulpit on the Gospel side had a hexagonal base, decorated with the dove of the Holy Spirit and the names in Latin of the four evangelists and the seven Gifts of the Holy Spirit; the pulpit of the Epistle side had the names of the apostles who wrote epistles, with the three theological virtues and the flames of Pentecost.
 These pulpits were burned in July 1936.